5 Steps for Aligning IT Strategy with Business Strategy Effectively

 Implement the Aligned IT Strategy Across the Organization

 2. Engage Stakeholders: Actively involve key stakeholders in the implementation process to foster buy-in and collaboration.
-Regular check-ins and enhance alignment and address shared priorities, ensuring that everyone is aligned.
+Regular check-ins enhance alignment and address shared priorities, ensuring that everyone is aligned.

 Each box represents a crucial step in the process of aligning IT strategy with business goals.
 Follow the arrows to see how each step leads to the next, ensuring a smooth implementation.